Childbirth Education Series

 - How do you see your postpartum time?
 What elements of care will you prioritize so that your family, and if you gave birth, your body, can be supported to integrate both birthing and the arrival of a new small human in your life.

 - . . . babies are still exponentially growing and changing in this early time, keeping external sensory input to a minimum can be help babies develop a greater sense of coherence and security, especially if they have had any interventions in the birth process.
 Having a list of possible support people + networks for babe after birth can be useful.
 Consider doing some preliminary searches now in your local community and see what's out there.
 Who works with babies and children?
 What spaces are welcoming to babies?
 Working with somatic therapists, cranio sacral therapists and TCM doctors can all be excellent layers of support for both birthing parent and baby postpartum.
-For those of you who have financial obstacles to seeking additional layers of careproviders, I would certainly considering prioritizing these sorts care in the immediate postpartum over the prenatal time (if you have a solid care team already and a healthy pregnancy)
+For those of you who have financial obstacles to seeking additional layers of careproviders, start now finding out what is available for community supports and funding for new parents and babies.

-- And because I love them so much and think they deserve their space too . . . give some consideration to how you want to care for your placenta . . . birth is not the time you want to have to be deciding and/or explaining to everyone your wishes, whatever they may be, get everyone on board ahead of time.
+- And because I love them so much and think they deserve their space too . . . give some consideration to how you want to care for your placenta . . . birth is not the time you want to have to be deciding and/or explaining to everyone your wishes, whatever they may be, get everyone in the know ahead of time.

 As always please feel free to send us your questions via email or facebook, we'll get back to you typically within a few days.